Frustration-induced quantum spin liquid behavior in the $s=$1/2 random-bond Heisenberg antiferromagnet on the zigzag chain: The exact-diagonalization study

 In this subsection, we focus on the unfrustrated RS phase and the frustrated RS phase, their relation and distinction in particular, and show how we determine the associated phase boundary represented by green points in the phase diagram of Fig. \ref{fig:phase-zigzag}.
 As mentioned in the previous section, the unfrustrated RS state has been established in the presence of randomness $\Delta>0$ at $J_2=0$.
 The state is nonmagnetic and gapless, similarly to the frustrated RS state identified in 2D and 3D, and to the SG-like large-spin phase.
 Meanwhile, in contrast to the frustrated RS phase and the large-spin phase where the rate of the $\braket{{\bm S}_{tot}^2}>0$ samples, $R$, is nonzero, it has been shown on the basis of the Marshall-Lieb-Mattis theorem that $R=0$ in the unfrustrated RS state of $J_2=0$ \cite{MLMtheorem}.
 Hence, the ratio $R$ might be used to detect the phase transition from the unfrustrated RS phase to another phase.

 In Fig. \ref{fig:orderchain3}, we plot the ratio $R$ v.s. the frustration strength $J_2$ in the case of randomness $\Delta=0.6$ for the random $J_1$-$J_2$ chain.
-As can be seen from the figure, $R$ takes a nonzero value when $J_2$ exceeds $\sim0.2$.
-As mentioned, the SDRG suggests that even an infinitesimally small $J_2\sim10^{-6}$ might destabilize the unfrustrated RS phase, and the critical value $\sim0.2$ might in fact be too large caused by the finite-size effect.
+As can be seen from the figure, $R$ takes a nonzero value when $J_2$ exceeds $\sim0.2$, apparently exhibiting a maximum with increasing $J_2$ at around $J_2\simeq 0.5$.
+As mentioned, the SDRG suggests that even an infinitesimally small $J_2\sim10^{-6}$ might destabilize the unfrustrated RS phase, whereas our estimate of the critical value $J_{2c}\sim0.2$ is considerably larger.
+Since $R$ tends to get larger with increasing the system size $L$, and a vanishing $R$ might eventually change into a small nonzero value on increasing the number of samples $N$, finite-size and finite-sampling effects tend to overestimate the $J_{2c}$-value somewhat.
+Yet, although precisely locating the $J_{2c}$-value is a numerically difficult task, our present data suggest that $J_{2c}$ might significantly be greater than $\sim10^{-6}$, the value suggested from the SDRG analysis \cite{zigzagSDRG-Hoyos}.
 Anyway, the behavior of $R$ indicates that, on increasing the frustration $J_2$, the unfrustrated RS phase of $R=0$ exhibits a phase transition into another phase of $R>0$.

 Further evidence of the $J_2$-induced phase transition can also be obtained from the behavior of the low-temperature specific heat $C$.
 In Fig. \ref{fig:chainheat}, we show the temperature dependence of the specific heat of the random $J_1$-$J_2$ chain of $\Delta=1$ for the unfrustrated case of $J_2=0$ lying in the unfrustrated RS state.
 In the unfrustrated RS state, it has been established that the low-temperature specific heat behaves as $C\sim 1/|\log T|^3$ \cite{Hirsch}.
-Indeed, the computed specific heat exhibits the behavior consistent with this expectation.
-Namely, the linear extrapolation of the data in Fig. \ref{fig:chainheat} (a) yields a nonzero $C(T=0)>0$ value apparently violating the third law of thermodynamics, suggesting the asymptotic behavior falling faster than $T$-linear, which is also supported by the log-log plot of $C$ shown in Fig. \ref{fig:chainheat} (b) where the tendency of the upward bending is discernible as $T$ is lowered toward $T=0$.
+The computed specific heat exhibits the behavior consistent with this expectation.
+Namely, the linear extrapolation of the data in Fig. \ref{fig:chainheat} (a) yields a nonzero $C(T=0)>0$ value apparently violating the third law of thermodynamics, suggesting the asymptotic behavior falling abruptly toward $T=0$, which is also supported by the log-log plot of $C$ shown in Fig. \ref{fig:chainheat} (b) where the tendency of the upward bending is discernible as $T$ is lowered toward $T=0$.
+Indeed, the fit to the SDRG form $\sim 1/|\log(T/T_0)|^3$ yields a reasonable fit with $T_0\simeq 4.0$ as shown in Fig. \ref{fig:chainheat}.
+Finite-size effects turn out to be relatively minor, the data of different $L$ almost overlapping within the error bars.
+Especially, the features mentioned above are robust against the sizes.